fpatelm/lwc-app-template/README.md

 Fell free to fork, start this project and start building your custom Lightining App.

-This repo contains the SLDS (Salesforce Lightning Design System) and Lignining Web Components, except for the ones that are speficif to use with Salesforce data.
+This repo contains the SLDS (Salesforce Lightning Design System) and Lignining Web Components, except APIs that are specific to use with Salesforce data.
 Reference: ([lightning-base-components - npm (npmjs.com)](https://www.npmjs.com/package/lightning-base-components))

 ## Run the LWC App Development Mode